Hyde46/reddit_api_rs/README.md

-# RsReddit - A Rust Wrapper for the Reddit Web API
+# RsReddit - Lightweight Wrapper for the Reddit Web API written with rust

 ## Description